Minneapolis to evaluate pursuit policy after motorist killed - News Break

 Minneapolis to evaluate pursuit policy after motorist killed

-Minneapolis Mayor Jacob Frey said Thursday the city will review its police pursuit policy after a chase that ended with an officer hitting and killing an innocent motorist.
+MINNEAPOLIS (AP) — Minneapolis Mayor Jacob Frey said Thursday the city will review its police pursuit policy after a chase that ended with an officer hitting and killing an innocent motorist.
 Frey called the crash that killed 40-year-old Leneal Frazier early Tuesday “a horrific tragedy.”
-Frazier was an uncle of Darnella Frazier, the teenager who captured cellphone video of George Floyd s death in May 2020 as he was being arrested by Minneapolis police.www.independent.co.uk
+Frazier was an uncle of Darnella Frazier, the teenager who captured cellphone video of George Floyd’s death in May 2020 as he was being arrested by Minneapolis police.
+Frey said the pursuit policy would be evaluated even as the State Patrol and the department investigate the crash.www.wcn247.com

 Comments / 0